mne-tools/mne-python/doc/development/governance.rst

 single person is running for a seat it is still possible for them to fail to be elected if enough voters cast blank ballots.

-Voting for the steering council
+Voting for the Steering Council
 -------------------------------

 Votes for Steering Council membership shall be scheduled as-needed to address Steering